mars885/hilt-binder/README.md

 ## Motivation

 The main motivation behind this library is to eliminate boilerplate code when binding types in the Dagger Hilt library.
-Every now and then we have a type that should be exposed only by its supertype (a superclass or an implemented interface).
+Occasionally we have a type that should be exposed only by its supertype (a superclass or an implemented interface).
 In order to bind the type to its supertype in the Dagger Hilt, we have to write something like this:

 ````kotlin
 @Module